 - Sometimes when I’m hurt I move too far the other direction.

-- We can all have a tendency to unhealthy defense mechanisms, Especially when we have had a dysfunctional home life growing up.
+- We can all have a tendency to unhealthy defense mechanisms, especially when we have had a dysfunctional home life growing up.

 4. Train your thought life

 We could each make a list of things the other does that annoy us.
 It’s so easy to focus on the negative.
 BUT, we can purposefully remind ourselves of the ways our husbands love and serve our families well.
+If you are asking what make a good marriage know that a good thought life is the best place to start!

 I think about the fact that although he had hoped I would one day return to work, my husband makes sacrifices without complaint (and has for years) so that I can continue to stay at home.